KI-CISWG/MVCR/mvcr-0.6.md

 ## Minimum Viable Consent Requirements
-A MVCR enables organizations to transparently demonstrate self-asserted compliance with legislation and their own policies.
-While also providing a record of the consent to the website/service user that is usable by the individual post consent.

 The Minimum Viable Consent Receipt (MVCR) is comprised of common data fields that are used to capture legally required consent elements of a consent transaction.
 Recording the links to a consent policy, purpose specification, name, address and contact information of the Data Controller (DC).

-  Note: Issue raised, that a defualt location for the privacy policy should be http://www.domain.com/privacy - wether it is or it isn't the link to the policy should not change, as this will invalidate the compliance of all previous consent receipts)  (Issue raised by John here -->  this is not the case, the For the consent receipt to be auditable and verifiable the consent policy should be accessible by any entity with the URI for the policy.
-Subsequent changes to the policy should not invalidate the URI for the policy in effect with the CR was issued)
+Note: For the consent receipt to be auditable and verifiable the consent policy should be accessible by any entity with the URI for the policy.
+Subsequent changes to the policy should not invalidate the URI for the policy in effect with the CR was issued.

+A MVCR enables organizations to transparently demonstrate self-asserted compliance with legislation and their own policies while also providing a record of the consent to the website/service user that is usable by the individual post consent.

 Data Controllers that provide a consent receipt will be in compliance with common/minimum best practices embodied in data protection and privacy regulations across jurisdictions.

 All consent receipts require that a Data Controller:

 * Provide a static link to their privacy policy

 * Identify themselves clearly

-* identify the purpose(s) for personal information that is collected;
+* Identify the purpose(s) for personal information that is collected;

-* indicate if personally identifiable information will be shared with 3rd parties, or not. (note: a 3rd party sharing extension can be added to the MVCR)
+* Indicate if personally identifiable information will be shared with 3rd parties, or not. (note: a 3rd party sharing extension can be added to the MVCR)

 * Indicate if Sensitive Personal Information is being gathered (note an extension would require a definition of SPI) so that this can can be used by trust networks for service discovery. (foot note examples of trust networks)
-* note: (list is not complete)

-With this information a consent receipt can be understood as a digital record that both parties can retain and manage.
-It is not only a human readable consent receipt that makes sense at a glance, it also make personal data control much more usable by being systematically usable and administrable on aggregate.
-It contains links to policy and contact information which is accessible with one click and enables more advanced and dynamic consent in context.

-A consent receipt also provides an advanced capacity for people to manage consent, in effect enabling a communication channel for consent and future policy communication between both parties.

-Footnote:Advanced applications would enable in context control of consent and use of data.

 This receipt specification focuses on the  minimum visual (human readable) format and an equivalent machine readable record that can be aggregated, audited, or used for reporting on data protection and privacy compliance.

 DC’s that share personally identifiable information and/or collect sensitive personal information can go beyond an MVCR and develop a custom extension, use an existing standard, or register their consent receipt with  trusted service providers.
 Trusted Service providers can provide assurances and audit frameworks that enable compliance with more stringent and complex obligations for sensitive information and/or 3rd party disclosure.
 (FootNote: These extensions are beyond the scope of an MVCR.)

 ### Consent Notice Data
 | Field | Description | Example (XDI) |